-The amount of each Dream Fund grant shall be limited to up to \$10,000 per business entity.
-The exact amount of each Dream Fund grant will be determined according to industry sector.
-Please see budget template for additional detail.
+The amount of each Dream Fund grant shall be limited to \$10,000 per business entity.
+The grantmaking entity will determine the exact amount of each Dream Fund grant according to parameters proposed in the Program Design (Section II, 2) and defined in the grant agreement.